 - 1. MIME part content for vCard attachments is not removed from the PidTagMimeSkeleton property, even though the content is converted to a Contact object. - 2.
 Calendar message HTML body part content is not filtered out from the PidTagMimeSkeleton property, because conversion to the Calendar object is saved in a different form (RTF). - 3. iCalendar MIME parts are not filtered out of the PidTagMimeSkeleton property. - 4.
 For S/MIME messages, the PidTagMimeSkeleton property contains only root part headers (2) since the rest of the data can be retrieved from the attachment. - 5.
 For DSN messages, an original message attachment is filtered out only if it was promoted as an attachment.
 Human-readable body content is always filtered.
-Report parts are not filtered out.
+Report parts, which are specified in [RFC3464] as message parts with a Content-Type header (2) value of "message/delivery-status", are not filtered out.